 In order to improve the transmission quality, the system capacity and coverage of the signal, the second generation of 2G mobile networks has marked a breaking point with the previous technology, aiming all the digital shift introduced by the GSM standard (Global System for Mobile communications).

-Born in Europe in the early ' 90, to date, the GSM, implemented by its subsequent evolution, stands as the standard mobile phone with the largest number of users worldwide.
+He born in Europe in the early 90s, To date, the GSM, implemented by its successive evolutions, It stands as the mobile phone standard with the largest number of global users.

-The use of digital technology has sanctioned the birth of the first data transmission services, in the form of text messages (SMS – Short Message Service), multimedia messages (MMS – Multimedia Message Service) and WAP (Wireless Application Protocol), the standard that has allowed access to specific Internet content to mobile.
-All this was made possible by an evolution of the GSM standard, the generation 2.5 G, a cross between the second (GSM) and the third generation (UMTS).
-GPRS technology (General Packet Radio Service) before, followed by the technology EDGE (Enhanced Data rates for Global Evolution), have allowed an increase in connection speed based on a new packet switched data transmission system.
+The use of digital technology has sanctioned the creation of the first data transmission services, in the form of text messages (SMS – Short Message Service), multimedia messages (MMS – Multimedia Message Service) and WAP (Wireless Application Protocol), the standard that has allowed access to specific Internet content to mobile.
+All this was made possible by the evolution of the GSM standard, generation 2.5 G, a middle way between the second (GSM) and the third generation (UMTS).
+GPRS (General Packet Radio Service) before, followed by EDGE technology (Enhanced Data rates for Global Evolution), They have allowed an increase in the connection speed based on a new packet-switched data transmission system.

 5G: the new frontier of mobile technology

 Telecommunication Operators and industry experts are already engaged in the research and development of 5G, the technological infrastructure that can further enhance the speed of the existing data network to support the growing number of users and services accessible by mobile network.

 The International Telecommunication Union is beginning to outline the guidelines IMT-2020 It will be based on the new 5G standards, thanks to which we can navigate from smartphones and tablets to a theoretical maximum speed of 20 Gbps, until 20 times faster than the maximum speed for the theorized 4G (1 Gbps).